 To see all versions for R, use :

 module spider R

 The base install has many popular R packages installed.
-It is possible that you will need access to packages which are not installed in the central repository.
+Additionally there are modules available with the -ARC suffix e.g. R/4.0.2-foss-2020a-ARC these modules load many more R libraries than the base R installation and contains those libraries most requested by ARC users.
+It is possible that you will need access to libraries which are not installed in the base or ARC R modules.
 You can install R libraries in an R library repository within your storage area (e.g. $HOME or $DATA) please see below.

 Please note: Some R libraries depend on the existence of non-R applications or other shared binaries.
 Attempting to install an R library with binary dependencies may fail.
 In this case please contact the ARC team and we will install the dependencies for you centrally.